 This “new” book is from 2013 and i have had it since then but i have never got around to write about it.
-The main reason why i never did get around to writing about it is because this book is written in Norwegian only and yes it does cover the Gaming era of the 80’s and the early 90’s and only how it was here in Norway. (hence translating it to English might end in an “lost in translation” thingy.
+The main reason why i never did get around to writing about it is that this book is written in Norwegian only and yes it does cover the Gaming era of the 80’s and the early 90’s and only how it was here in Norway. (hence translating it to English might end in a “lost in translation” thingy.

-In Norway the game and console market was “penetrated” by the Commodore C64 and the Nintendo Game & Watch stuff.
+In Norway, the game and console market was “penetrated” by the Commodore C64 and the Nintendo Game & Watch stuff.
 At school and such one used a Game & Watch and at home one had a Commodore C64 and if you had both then you.. yes a real geek!.

 (I will fill in here with my story:)Funny how the book covers these things as yes it was the same at my school, i recall envying people with Donkey Kong and Parachute etc with them at school and i only had a C=64 which was at home.
-All cool kids had one….
+All cool kids had one…

-Oddly enough, no one took care of these handhelds so in the end such a common product at that time is today considered very rare and in some cases extremely rare.
+Oddly enough, no one took care of these handhelds so, in the end, such a common product at that time is today considered very rare and in some cases extremely rare.

-Back in the 80s one had to go down to the local library or book outlet to find out about new games, it took a while before the magazine industry came in Norway but ofcourse the first step was English magazines and eventually Swedish and then Danish mags, before the Norwegian ones came.
+Back in the 80s one had to go down to the local library or book outlet to find out about new games, it took a while before the magazine industry came in Norway but of course, the first step was English magazines and eventually Swedish and then Danish mags, before the Norwegian ones came.

 I have always thought of the games Magazine industry in Norway to be quite bad and it wasn’t before the Playstation magazines that it became better, much better.
 Ironically this book is written by some key people from the magazine and game industry in the 90’s.